outcoldman/docker-splunk-cluster/README.md

 - [ ] Encrypt consul communication
 - [ ] CA Authority.
 Do not skip certificate verification.
 - [ ] Send consul logs to Splunk
+- [ ] ssh-lb does not reload configuration, combine consule-template with haproxy when 1.6 will come out
+- [ ] Check if there are better way to configure SSO (including trustedIP)

 ## Bootstrap a captain example